danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

   --header 'authorization: Bearer eyJ...lKw
 ```

 Pretty cool right!
-We'll use this command after we implement the Lambda Authorizer and the API endpoint.
+We'll use this command after we implement the Lambda Authorizer and the Account API.

 ## What's a Lambda Authorizer?

-The Lambda Authorizer is a feature of APIG to control access to our API.
-The AWS <a href="https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html" target="_blank" rel="noopener noreferrer">docs</a> mention:
+I haven't explained what a Lambda Authorizer is yet.
+In short, it's a feature of APIG to control access to an API.
+The AWS <a href="https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html" target="_blank" rel="noopener noreferrer">docs</a> say:

 > A Lambda authorizer is useful if you want to implement a custom authorization scheme that uses a bearer token authentication strategy such as OAuth...

-There are two types of Lambda Authorizers:
+There are actually two types of Lambda Authorizers:

-1. Token based-authorizer.
+1. Token based-authorizers.
-2. Request parameter-based authorizer.
+2. Request parameter-based authorizers.

-And we'll be using the token-based one, which supports bearer tokens.
+And we'll be using the token-based one, because it supports bearer tokens.

 ### What should it do?

 When a client makes a request to APIG, AWS will invoke the Lambda Authorizer _first_ (if configured).
-The Lambda Authorizer must then extract the bearer token from the `Authorization` request header and verify it with the help of Auth0 by:
+The Lambda Authorizer must then extract the bearer token from the `Authorization` request header and verify it by:

-1. Fetching the JWKS (which contains the public key) from Auth0 using the [JWKS URI](#register-the-api-with-auth0).
+1. Fetching the JWKS (which contains the public key) from Auth0 using the [JWKS URI](#registering-the-api-with-auth0).
 2. Verifying the token signature with the fetched public key.
-3. Verifying the token has the correct ["Issuer" and "Audience"](#register-the-api-with-auth0) claims.
+3. Verifying the token has the correct ["Issuer" and "Audience"](#registering-the-api-with-auth0) claims.

 Only when the token passes these checks, should the Lambda Authorizer output an <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html" target="_blank" rel="noopener noreferrer">IAM Policy</a> document with `Effect` set to `Allow`: